muneer78/muneer78.github.io/_posts/2024-09-22-cat-with-an-iron-fist.md

 ---
 tags: animals
-title: "cat with an iron fist"
+title: Cat with an iron fist
 date: 2024-09-22
 ---